bluemoon012905/CSE445_quiz/README.md

 - Per-question timers with cumulative tracking, navigation controls, and a running completion indicator.
 - Summary table that highlights correctness, user response vs. answer key, and time spent per question.
 - PDF export built without external libraries so summaries can be downloaded immediately after each quiz.
+- Builder toggle to include/exclude generated placeholder questions so you can focus on officially uploaded material.
+- Module selectors default to Modules 8–14 (the tested range) and show disabled placeholders until each module’s bank is populated.
+- Code-practice questions render inline snippets with dropdown answers so you can rehearse code-reading prompts without losing context.

 ## Question bank format